Pride in Our Seas, Pride in Ourselves: Preventing Land-Based Sources of Marine Debris in the U.S. Virgin Islands

 What is the project and why is it important?

-This project aims to reduce marine debris coming from land-based sources on the islands of St. Thomas and St. Croix through a targeted education and outreach program.
-With the help of Oregon Sea Grant, the project team is adapting portions of an existing curriculum from Oregon to make it more locally-relevant to the USVI, a resource that is currently absent from USVI schools.
-The adapted curriculum includes local examples to make the concepts more engaging and relevant for students.
-As part of this in-depth marine debris curriculum, UVI is also partnering with teachers to transform beach and shoreline cleanups into opportunities for hands-on learning.
+This project aimed to reduce marine debris coming from land-based sources on the islands of St. Thomas and St. Croix through a targeted education and outreach program.
+With the help of Oregon Sea Grant, the project team adapted portions of an existing curriculum from Oregon to make it more locally-relevant to the USVI, a resource that was currently absent from USVI schools.
+The adapted curriculum included local examples to make the concepts more engaging and relevant for students.
+As part of this in-depth marine debris curriculum, UVI also partnered with teachers to transform beach and shoreline cleanups into opportunities for hands-on learning.

-UVI is connecting these participating classrooms with UVI Masters in Marine & Environmental Science students, the Virgin Islands Marine Advisory Service, and the Virgin Islands Waste Management Authority to explore creative ways to transfer information learned in the classroom to the broader community.
-These transfer projects focus on creative messaging to reduce marine debris coming from land-based sources and incorporate locally-important themes that identify with the culture and history of the USVI.
-The impact of these projects are then measured through formal and informal assessments.
+UVI connected participating classrooms with UVI Masters in Marine & Environmental Science students, the Virgin Islands Marine Advisory Service, and the Virgin Islands Waste Management Authority and explored creative ways to transfer information learned in the classroom to the broader community.
+The transfer projects focused on creative messaging to reduce marine debris coming from land-based sources and incorporate locally-important themes that identify with the culture and history of the USVI.
+The impact of these projects was measured through formal and informal assessments.

 Two marine debris educator workshops were held to develop the U.S. Virgin Islands’ (USVI) marine debris curriculum.
 As a result, 15 new lessons were created and seven community projects were completed where UVI Masters students partnered with local organizations, teachers, and students to creatively share ways to reduce land-based sources of marine debris.
 In addition to the lesson plans, several beach cleanups occured and over 5,596 pounds of debris was removed from local shorelines.